-Your registration and continuous participation (e.g. on A2L, in the classroom, etc.) to the various learning activities of MBA F725 will be considered to be an implicit acknowledgement of the course policies outlined above, or of any other that may be announced during lecture and/or on A2L.
+Your enrolment in MBA F725 will be considered to be an implicit acknowledgement of the course policies outlined above, or of any other that may be announced during lecture and/or on A2L.
 It is your responsibility to read this course outline, to familiarize yourself with the course policies and to act accordingly.